lennyleadership/code_cokbuk/content.en/docs/01_R_codes/07_tidyup/11_multiple_data_daily.md

 <!--more-->

-Situation: There are multiple data on days.
-Dates are duplicated.
+Situation: There are multiple data everyday for days.

 Solution: Take average.